silviaespanagil/silviaespanagil/README.md

 Once as I was working as a Marketing Specialist a coworker told me as a joke "you should learn to code and join the team" and well...that was an inception.
 The seed of the idea grow in me until one day I said "this is the time!" and started Adalab's bootcamp where I learned a lot about Front End.
 Right now I'm working with the dreamy team of Wefox as a Jr. Mobile Engineer in Swift

-🌱 Right now I'm  looking for my first experience in IT as a Front End Developer
+🌱 Right now I'm working as a Jr. Mobile Developer and in a personal project for a Vegan Restaurant Searcher App

 ⌨️ Just did my [Front End Portfolio](https://silviaespanagil.github.io/portfolio/)